AstickDutta/E-Commerce-Site/README.md

   }],
   totalPrice: {number, mandatory, comment: "Holds total price of all the items in the cart"},
   totalItems: {number, mandatory, comment: "Holds total number of items in the cart"},
-  totalQuantity: {number, mandatory, comment: "Holds total number of items in the cart"},
+  totalQuantity: {number, mandatory, comment: "Holds total number of quantity in the cart"},
   cancellable: {boolean, default: true},
   status: {string, default: 'pending', enum[pending, completed, cancled]},
   deletedAt: {Date, when the document is deleted},